 That was my answer.
 I forced my fingers to type each and every individual letter, not to impress him with my words but to impress upon my heart the importance of believing those words – each and every individual one of them.
 His text was a gift to me that night – it forced me to fall asleep believing that something about the journey, the destination and the faithfulness of God through it all.

 I'm convinced God is more pleased by our willingness to be faithful along the journey of foster care than He is concerned about our ability to achieve a certain outcome through it.
 "Well done, good and *successful* servant?"
 No. "Well done, good and FAITHFUL servant."
-Faithfulness is our success, not achieving some outcomes that only God has the capacity to produce.
+Faithfulness is our success, not achieving certain outcomes that only God has the capacity to produce.
 Of course we want to see measures of health and stability and progress and hope achieved in the lives of kids from hard places, but what happens if she doesn't graduate, doesn't get a job, doesn't break free from some destructive patterns of behavior and thinking?
 What happens if our definition of "success" never materializes in her life?
 I honestly don't know.
 Does that mean we have failed her?
 Does that mean our work on her behalf was in vain?
 Was the journey along the way really worth it in the end?

 FIX YOUR EYES